 From there, you can add as much flair as you like.
 After all, you’re the star of the show!

-Want more ideas to make your next birthday party extra memorable?
-Read on for some of our favorite birthday party themes!
+If your looking for some ideas to make your next birthday party extra memorable, read on for some of our favorite birthday party themes!

 Na nana nana nah, you say it’s your birthday?
 Na nana nana nah, it’s National Coffee Ice Cream Day, too, yeah!
 If your birthday is September 6, that is.
 Born on April 3?
 Consider your dress code sorted; that’s National Tweed Day.
 March 13 babies, get wild—you were born on National Open an Umbrella Indoors Day!

 There is no day on the calendar that isn’t National something-or-other Day.
 Check the National Day Calendar for 365 days of silly and fun birthday party themes for adults.

 This idea is soooo money, baby!
 (Yeah, that catchphrase from the movie Swingers is corny, but we don’t care.)
 You can play this birthday party theme a few different ways:

 Like a bit of wagering?
 Host a poker night—or Uno or Go Fish—for your birthday party!
 Play for pennies if you like, or consider making the buy-in your age and playing for charity.

 Want to take it up a notch?
 Get a couple of volunteers to play dealer and croupier and have a full-fledged casino night.
 Casino.org has a lot of craft and decor ideas for your casino night birthday party theme.

 Either way, why not make it extra swanky with a Las Vegas dress code?
 You can go 1950s Rat Pack or retro 1990s Swingers revival.
 Make it glamorous or make it tongue-in-cheek.
 Here’s a great Swing Revival playlist on Spotify to get you in the mood.